andoresu47/DeepLearning-Project/README.md

 This project consists of various experiments exploring the concept of **Knowledge Distillation**, introduced in [this paper](https://arxiv.org/abs/1503.02531) by Hinton et al., by using the teacher's class probabilities as "soft" inputs for training the student model.
 For this, we use a modified version of the regular *softmax* function by introducing a temperature factor which softens the teacher's probabilities.
 This approach was tested on a series of smaller models: a simple two-layered feed-forward network, a three-layered ConvNet and a ConvNet ensemble, for a variety of teachers: a self-trained 3 layer CNN, pre-trained networks based on the ResNet, VGG and ShuffleNet architectures.
 The experiments were performed on the the MNIST, Cifar100 and Tiny-ImageNet data sets.

+For the ShuffleNet experiments, the teacher model was taken from [this paper](https://github.com/TropComplique/ShuffleNet-tensorflow).

 # Experimental Results

 Every folder in the repository leads to a set of experiments on specific teacher-student architectures and datasets.
 These are mainly condensed in jupyter notebooks, which make use of the scripts under the same directory.
 The table below shows sample accuracy results of using a small CNN as student model, both as standalone and after distilling knowledge from VGG16 and ResNet164 pre-trained nets, on the MNIST dataset.